YukiyamaShizuka/SPONSOR/Signal_X86_Hardware_Sponsorship_Arrival_Deadline_2025-07-01.md

 Baojing New Village‌, Lujiang County, Hefei City, Anhui Province, China
 **Phone:** 136‑9652‑5769 (for courier use only; all other inquiries via email: shizuka@treeos.art, via WeChat: A1231457123, or via Telegram: +86 136‑9652‑5769)

-**If the sponsored equipment has been shipped, please notify me with the tracking number via email, WeChat, or Telegram.**
+**Once the sponsored equipment has been shipped, please notify me with the tracking number via email, WeChat, or Telegram.**

 ---